c-zhou/polyGembler/README.md

 ## Installation

 #### Download from the releases
-The releases are executable jar files with all dependencies, which could be run directly.
+The release includes an executable jar file with all dependencies, which could be run directly.

 #### Compile from source code
 Java build tool either [Apache Ant](http://ant.apache.org/) or [Apache Maven](https://maven.apache.org/) is required.